 - checking your eligibility for the property you’re interested in

 - checking the condition of your current home.

-To start the process, the first thing you need to do is apply on the Compass choice-based lettings website.
+To start the process, the first thing you need to do is apply on the swap and move website.

-You can also find more information about the whole home switch process on the Compass site.
+You can also find more information about the whole home switch process on the swap and move site.

-Once we approve your application, you’ll need to create an advert for your home which will appear on the Compass website for a year.
+Once we approve your application, you’ll need to create an advert for your home.
 This allows other tenants to see your home and gives you the chance to see the properties available for a home swap.

 It’s important that you do not move home until we have given you written permission to swap your home.

 - Am I eligible for a swap and move?